Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Appendix

-\emph{Attack mitigation.} \sysname involves performing image inpainting on a GAN model and prediction comparison for attack mitigation.
-Note that this process is activated only \emph{after} an attack is detected, hence its overhead is also dependent on the \emph{ratio of adversarial samples in all the test inputs}.
-For this reason, we plot the overhead under different ratios of adversarial samples, and we show the results in Fig.~\ref{fig:overhead}.
+\emph{Attack mitigation.} \sysname involves using a GAN to recover the uncorrupted examples from adversarial examples and prediction comparison for attack mitigation.
+Note that this process is activated only \emph{after} an attack is detected, hence its overhead is also dependent on the \emph{ratio of adversarial examples in all the test inputs}.
+For this reason, we plot the overhead under different ratios of adversarial examples, and we show the results in Fig.~\ref{fig:overhead}.

-As shown, when the attack ratio is below 1\%, \sysname incurs an additional overhead of less than 7\%.
-However, as the attack ratio increases, \sysname incurs higher overhead as it needs to perform more mitigation task on the increasing amount of adversarial samples.
+When the attack ratio is below 1\%, the mitigation overhead by \sysname (including both performing GAN-based recovery and prediction comparison) took less than 7.6\emph{ms} while inference on the undefended model took 5.56\emph{ms}.
+As the attack ratio increases, \sysname incurs higher overhead as it needs to perform more mitigation task on the increasing amount of adversarial examples.

-In summary, if the attacks do not occur in high frequenecy, \sysname incurs reasonable overhead to the overall system.
-If the attacks appear frequently, \sysname it is able to effectively protect the system from the attacks at the cost of higher overhead. }